Configure your installation

 To authenticate with Firefly III you must set ONE of the following variables:

 - Set a Personal Access Token in the

 - OR Set a Client ID in the

-To configure Nordigen, set the following variables.
+If you wish to use Nordigen, please read about Nordigen first.
+Then, set the following variables.
 This is necessary if you wish to connect to your bank through Nordigen.

 NORDIGEN_IDis your Nordigen Client ID